 GST demands a high tax rate on the demo cars.
 Currently, these vehicles were taxed at 0.5% while they are sold in the used car market after a year or so.
 With GST, tax rates of 28% and 43% of the sale value would be levied.

 All in all, the sentiment all across appears positive so far for the single manufacturer levy.
-However it would be too early to pass the judgment.
-According to Moody’s Investors Service, the Implementation of the GST is expected to lead to higher GDP growth and increased tax revenues for Indian government.
+However, it would be too early to pass the judgment.
+According to Moody’s Investors Service, the Implementation of the GST is expected to lead to higher GDP growth and increased tax revenues for the Indian government.
 The success would largely depend on the integrated compliance by all the players alike.